kaiewiggins/kaiewiggins.github.io/_posts/2026-01-06-winter-update.md

 #### 1. Geosapiology: a brief history of geogenesis, the Stones, and the Theory of Appeasement

 🪨Free to read on **[The Daily Tomorrow](https://dailytomorrow.substack.com/p/geosapiology-part-one)** in July (7 parts, 3.3k words/short story serial)

 🪨my first serial🎉

-🪨SUPER weird (sentient stones? no MC? barely narrative?)🥰 🪨geopocalypse = slow slow OOPS🫠
+🪨SUPER weird (sentient stones? no MC? barely narrative?)🥰

+🪨geopocalypse = slow slow OOPS🫠

 🪨quiet but bloody but also thinky?
+"Cerebral"?🤔

-"Cerebral"?🤔 🪨science x politics x power - people=💣
+🪨science x politics x power - people=💣

 #### 2. Crumbling of the Sandwich Generation

 🥪Free to read on **[Factor Four Magazine](https://factorfourmag.com/crumbling-of-the-sandwich-generation-by-k-a-wiggins/)** in their 50th Issue/September (900 words/flash)

-🥪"Swallowing poison" = metaphor for propaganda—but also keeping the peace, playing nice, going w/the flow, raised♀️, etc. ☠️ 🥪Angry/sad/dark AF🔥
+🥪"Swallowing poison" = metaphor for propaganda—but also keeping the peace, playing nice, going w/the flow, raised♀️, etc. ☠️

+🥪Angry/sad/dark AF🔥

 🥪Def. about 🍉 but also *waves hands*💔

 #### 3. Powerhouse

 🐈‍⬛Exclusive to **[THE KINDREAD COAST](https://books.kawiggins.com/kindread/)** (Black Cat Books, Oct.
 2025), 6k words/short story

-🐈‍⬛Gen-Alpha slang attempt (feel free to laugh!)🫡 🐈‍⬛Much horror, many monsters, also cryptids🐙 🐈‍⬛Nature is SO over us💀
+🐈‍⬛Gen-Alpha slang attempt (feel free to laugh!)🫡

+🐈‍⬛Much horror, many monsters, also cryptids🐙

+🐈‍⬛Nature is SO over us💀

 🐈‍⬛He likes to neg, she likes to watch (her bullies get eaten)👀

    <a href="/standalones" target="_blank"><img src="/2025Fic.jpg" style="max-width: 24%"></a> <a href="https://dailytomorrow.substack.com/p/geosapiology-part-one" target="_blank"><img src="/2025Fic2.jpg" style="max-width: 24%"></a> <a href="https://factorfourmag.com/crumbling-of-the-sandwich-generation-by-k-a-wiggins/" target="_blank"><img src="/2025Fic3.jpg" style="max-width: 18%"></a> <a href="https://books.kawiggins.com/kindread/" target="_blank"><img src="/2025Fic4.jpg" style="max-width: 18%"></a>

 **[Year's Best Canadian Fantasy & Science Fiction, Vol. 3](https://storyoriginapp.com/universalbooklinks/6cf0b3bc-94e2-11f0-ad0a-1bf0839a73c1)** (reprint of "The Patron Saint of Flatliners") & **[Brave New Weird: Best New Weird Horror Volume 3](https://store.tenebrouspress.com/products/brave-new-weird-volume-three-print)** (reprint of "The Tangle (Did Not Kill Kitsault)) are eligible for most awards under anthology or other works categories, too!

 *"Slime" & "Mistletoe" WMG/Pulphouse releases pushed forward to 2026.

-Wordcounts given for each.
+Wordcounts given above.
 All works are eligible for the Auroras, as well as general/international speculative awards like the Nebulas, Hugos, Stokers, etc. but NOT eligible for the Ignyte awards.
 Thanks for checking them out! :)